MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsection{Ablation Studies}

-In our ablation studies, we systematically evaluated the contribution of individual components in the MultiPhishGuard framework by removing them while retaining all other components, and comparing the performance of the ablated variants against the full model.
-Variants were created that (1) lack a URL Agent, (2) lack a Metadata agent, (3) use static weighting instead of PPO-optimized weighting, (4) lack an Adversarial Agent for generating subtle email variants, (5) lack an Explanation Simplifier Agent.
+In our ablation studies, we evaluated the contribution of individual components in MultiPhishGuard by removing each component while keeping all others fixed, and comparing performance against the full model.
+We evaluate five ablated variants: (1) No URL Agent, (2) No Metadata Agent, (3) Static Weighting (no PPO), (4) No Adversarial Agent, and (5) No Explanation Simplifier.
 The results of the ablation studies are shown in Table \ref{tab:ablation_studies}.
-While our focus is on pooled datasets, results broken down by individual dataset are shown in Table \ref{tab:evaluation_ablation} and Section \ref{sec:mcnemar_abl}.
+For completeness, per-dataset results are provided in Table \ref{tab:evaluation_ablation} and Section \ref{sec:mcnemar_abl}.